 The Ionian State (Septinsular Republic) 1800-1807

-It was a federation of the seven larger island states, Corfu, Kefalonia, Zakynthos (Zante), Paxos, Lefkada, Ithaka and Kythyra, also included all other smaller Ionian islands, the capital was Corfu.
+The Ionian State was a federation of seven larger island states: Corfu, Kefalonia, Zakynthos (Zante), Paxos, Lefkada, Ithaka, and Kythyra, which also included all other smaller Ionian islands.
+The capital was Corfu.

 The first “Lord High Commissioner of the Ionian Islands” was Lieutenant-General Sir Thomas Maitland.

-Many other projects and significant improvements to the island’s infrastructure were made during this period.
+Many other projects and significant improvements were made to the island’s infrastructure during this period.

 Modern Times, union with Greece